Snorkeling Safety Tips for your Health and Enjoyment

 7) Avoid snorkeling at dusk or dawn (gray light).
 Avoid murky water.

-10) Duck or dive under breaking waves before they reach you to avoid their force.
+9) Duck or dive under breaking waves to avoid their force.
 Don’t try to jump over them or turn your back to them.

-11) Check with lifeguard about conditions before going into the water.
+10) Check with lifeguard on conditions before going in.

 1) Don’t body board close outs (waves that collapse).